Sports & Musculoskeletal Medicine in Manhattan

 A physiatrist is a doctor who specializes in the diagnosis, treatment, and management of musculoskeletal problems.
 This type of doctor provides care for patients who require physical rehabilitation for the back, neck, and other musculoskeletal conditions, including sports and work-related injuries, using musculoskeletal medicine and procedures.

-What do physiatrists treat?
+What do musculoskeletal conditions do physiatrists treat?

 Physiatrists provide high quality, personalized care for patients with a wide range of symptoms and conditions.
 Common conditions treated by a physiatry doctor include: